-The Authority has a Workforce Strategy, adopted in 2021 that assists in ensuring that the Council maximises the potential of available staffing resources, seeking to recruit, develop and retain the best possible staff to drive the Authority forward.
-This will be refreshed in 2024 to align to the new Corporate Strategy.
+The Council adopted a Workforce Strategy in 2021 that assists in ensuring that it maximises the potential of available staffing resources, seeking to recruit, develop and retain the best possible staff to drive the Authority forward.
+This is due to be refreshed following the approval of the Corporate Strategy in 2024.
 The Council has managed to maintain a healthy training budget to assist with staff and member development.

-The Council fully supports the requirements to ensure that both members and senior officers have the necessary skill sets to fulfil their strategic role in the organisation; using the Managers Network to support this as well as more specific and dedicated training sessions and coaching.
+The Council fully supports the requirement to ensure that both members and senior officers have the necessary skill sets to fulfil their strategic roles in the organisation; using the Managers Network to support this as well as more specific and dedicated training sessions and coaching.

-A comprehensive induction programme exists for both members and officers which was developed to deal with all relevant core issues.
-The Authority is committed to creating an environment where elected members' skills can develop and thrive with regular courses being delivered and bespoke training needs are identified.
-Ongoing appraisals are undertaken as part of regular 1 to 1's for all officers, which includes the identification of training and development needs, which are then considered and built into a corporate training programme where appropriate.
+A comprehensive induction programme exists for both members and officers which was developed to address all relevant core issues.
+The Council is committed to creating an environment where elected members can develop their skills and thrive, with regular courses being delivered and bespoke training needs identified.
+Ongoing appraisals are undertaken as part of regular 1 to 1's for all officers, which includes the identification of training and development needs, which are then considered and built into a corporate training programme as appropriate.

-The corporate priorities, the streamlining of governance arrangements, a continuing focus on digital and demand reduction are all helping to ensure that capacity is maintained and enhanced.
+The corporate priorities, the streamlining of governance arrangements, a continuing focus on digitalisation, and demand reduction are all helping to ensure that capacity is maintained and enhanced.
 A cultural shift to greater use of influential power should also help to lever in partner resources when looking at how to achieve required outcomes.